-The education welfare service administers free school meal eligibility in Bedford Borough for children attending Bedford Borough schools.
-The child must attend a school in Bedford Borough although may live outside the local authority.
+Some children attending Bedford Borough schools may be eligible for free school meals.
+The child must attend a school in Bedford Borough, although may live outside the local authority.

 Your child might be able to get free school meals if you receive any of the following: